FaRinZZZZ/granite-hack/readme.md

 /Granite-chan
-    /data                     # Contains the PDF files with supercenter details /piper                     # Contains the Piper TTS model and config files /requirements.txt          # Python dependencies required for the project advanceRAG_api.py          # The core API logic for response generation using RAG main.py                    # Main file to run the application and test Granite-chan demo_video.mp4             # Demo video showcasing the robot and AI chatbot in action
+    /data                     # Contains the PDF files with supercenter details /piper                     # Contains the Piper TTS model and config files requirements.txt          # Python dependencies required for the project advanceRAG_api.py          # The core API logic for response generation using RAG main.py                    # Main file to run the application and test Granite-chan demo_video.mp4             # Demo video showcasing the robot and AI chatbot in action